 - Deep insight into actual processor instruction types that affect your performance

 - View memory usage over time to discover high watermarks and changes across the complete memory footprint

-MAP is Arm Forge's unique scalable low-overhead profiler.
-It helps developers to accelerate their code by revealing the causes of slow performance.
+Arm MAP is a unique scalable low-overhead profiler, available standalone or as part of the Arm Forge debug and profile suite.
+It helps server and HPC code developers to accelerate their software by revealing the causes of slow performance.

 MAP exposes a wide set of performance problems and bottlenecks by measuring: